Veronika's Kitchen

 5 from 9 votes

-This light and refreshing Citrus Vinaigrette will be a perfect salad dressing recipe to brighten up your summer salad!
-Made with just simple ingredients, like olive oil, white wine vinegar, Dijon mustard, lemon and orange, it has a perfect balance of tangy and sweet!
+This light and refreshing Citrus Salad Dressing will be a perfect vinaigrette recipe to brighten up your salad!
+Made with just a few simple ingredients, like olive oil, white wine vinegar, Dijon mustard, lemon and orange, it has a perfect balance of tangy and sweet.

 Course: Salad